agentmodels/agentmodels.org/chapters/5b-myopia.md

 >**Exercise**: The above codebox shows that performance for the two agents is similar.
 Try varying the priors and the `latentState` and verify that performance remains similar.
 How would you provide stronger empirical evidence that the two algorithms are equivalent for this problem.

 The following codebox computes the runtime for Myopic and Optimal agents as a function of the number of bandit trials.
-We see that the Myopic agent has better scaling even on small numbers of trials.
+We see that the Myopic agent has better scaling even on a small number of trials.
 Note that neither agent has been optimized for Bandit problems.
 As an **exercise**, consider how to optimize the Myopic agent with $$C_m=1$$ for binary Bandit problems.

 ~~~~
 // myopia_bandit_scaling